maxvfischer/DIY-CNC-machine/README.md

 ![attach_side_plate_motors_7](./images/build/frame/attach_side_plate_motors_7.jpg)

-To attach the stepper motors to the side plates, the 4 M3 screws locking the gear box to the motor were removed.
-Save these as they will be used later on to attach the power supply and Arduino.
+To attach the stepper motors to the side plates, the 4x M3 screws locking the gear box to the motor were removed.
+Save these as they will be used later on to attach the power supply and Arduino to the electronic boxes.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_8.jpg)

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_9.jpg)

 The stepper motors were then inserted into the large holes on the side plates, facing inwards.
-4 40 mm M3 screws and 4 M3 washers were used to lock each stepper motor to the side plates (I forgot to add the washers in the images below, therefore they're not visible).
+4x 40 mm M3 screws and 4x M3 washers were used to lock each stepper motor to the side plates (I forgot to add the washers in the images below, therefore they're not visible).
 The motors should be attached so that the cables are facing in the direction of the two bridge beams (i.e. the longer vertical surface of the side plates).

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_10.jpg)